jstrom2002/Client-Server-Test-App/README.md

-# Total-Life-Test-App
+# Client-Server-Test-App

-Test App for the Total Life interview
+Test App for the a job interview

 # Background